EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 ## General Considerations
 * When the radio is equipped with flight mode buttons (6POS / six position switch), they should be connected in a way that they can be used individually (as 'customizable switches' in EdgeTX).
 In order to save MCU IO pins, this may be done using a single analog input and resistor ladder, or an I2C expander.
 These switches shall have visual feedback LEDs that can be controlled by the MCU.
 To save MCU IO pins, this may also be done using an I2C expander, or WS2812 (aka Neopixel) single serial line LEDs.
-* the H7R and H5 CPUs support USB-C power delivery, the charging circuit may be designed with this is mind
+* Since the H7R and H5 CPUs support USB-C power delivery, the charging circuit may be designed with this in mind